Positron Emission Tomography

 After TestDrink plenty of fluids to help the radioactive substance pass from your body.

-How Long Will It Take?At least two hours
+How Long Will It Take?At least 2 hours

 Will It Hurt?Except for the pinprick from the injection, a PET scan is a painless procedure.
 People who are uncomfortable in closed or tight spaces may have some anxiety .